Stop warnings printing

 labs(title = "OLS Regression", EP_NOHSDP = "#Persons with no HS Diploma ", RPL_THEME1 = "Socioeconomic Status theme summary")

-The coefficient for EP_NOHSDP is 0.06620.
-This indicates that for a one-unit increase in EP_NOHSDP, RPL_THEME1 is expected to increase by 0.06620 units, if you were to hold the other variables constant.The intercept is -0.13861, representing the estimated value of RPL_THEME1 when EP_NOHSDP is zero.
+The coefficient for persons with no high school diploma (EP_NOHSDP) is 0.06620.
+This indicates that for a one-unit increase in persons with no high school diploma , socioeconomic status is expected to increase by 0.06620 units, if you were to hold the other variables constant.The intercept is -0.13861, representing the estimated value of socioeconomic status when persons with no high school diploma is zero.

-The t-value for EP_NOHSDP is 5.890, and the corresponding p-value is very small (1.49e-07).
-This suggests that the coefficient for EP_NOHSDP is statistically significant, indicating that it’s unlikely to be zero.
+The t-value for persons with no high school diploma is 5.890, and the corresponding p-value is very small (1.49e-07).
+This suggests that the coefficient for persons with no high school diploma is statistically significant, indicating that it’s unlikely to be zero.

 The F-statistic (34.69) tests the overall significance of the model.
 With a p-value of 1.495e-07, you can reject the null hypothesis that all coefficients are zero.
 This suggests that at least one predictor variable is related to the response variable.

-In summary, the model suggests that there is a statistically significant relationship between RPL_THEME1 and EP_NOHSDP.
-The model explains about 34.8% of the variability in RPL_THEME1, and the relationship is significant based on the low p-value from the F-test.
+In summary, the model suggests that there is a statistically significant relationship between socioeconomic Status and persons with no high school diploma.
+The model explains about 34.8% of the variability in socioeconomic status, and the relationship is significant based on the low p-value from the F-test.

 # Histogram of the Response and Predictor Variable